Backpacking Africa: Everything You Need to Know

 Kenya – Home to Masai Mara Safari.
 Ideal starting point for any safari or overland tour in East Africa.

-Uganda – More primitive than Kenya.
-Uganda is friendly and where you can visit the Mountain Gorillas.
-There are excellent overland tours which include Uganda and my favourite Africa Overland Tours for Less than 30 Days is a 19 day tour of Kenya, Uganda and Tanzania.
+Uganda – More primitive than Kenya and home to the famous Mountain Gorillas.
+There are excellent overland tours which include Uganda and many of them begin in Nairobi, Kenya.

 Zambia – Popular for volunteering and visiting Victoria Falls from Livingstone.
 South Luangwa is expensive to visit but included on some of the more affordable overland tours in Africa.